sithhell/rampp/docs/index.rst

    Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

-Remote Asynchronous Message Passing (RAMP)
+Remote Asynchronous Message Passing Primitives (RAMPP)
 ==========================================

 RAMP is a C++ library providing an API for: